How to recover MySQL when the HDD of an old version of Linux server fails

 /usr/local/mysql/bin/mysqladmin -u root -p shutdown

-Upload the entire MySQL data file from the recovered HDD
+Upload the entire MySQL data file from the HDD recovery destination

-There is also the possibility of garbled characters, so it is better to compress and move if possible.
+There is a possibility that the characters may be garbled, so it is better to compress and move the file if possible

 • Unzip the uploaded file